 About

-Oregon Basketball Club offers competitive team options ranging from travel teams to teams for beginning youth basketball players.
-Participants take part in practice, skill clinics, games, and camps.
+Oregon Basketball Club offers girls and boys competitive team options ranging from travel teams to teams for beginning youth basketball players.
+Players take part in practice, skill clinics, games, and camps as part of the program’s basketball activities.

 • Ages: 9–18 years old

-The program’s leadership team includes Coach Shawn Malloy, JS Nash, and Coach Donald Wilson.
-OBC fields teams at each grade for boys and girls in grades 4–12.
-OBC athletes are regularly evaluated and given feedback on areas for development and how to use their strengths.
-The program uses the game of basketball for crucible moments and as an analog to life, with time taken to discuss life events and share life lessons.
-The coaching staff use their network of coaching contacts at all levels to advocate for and promote athletes with the goal of obtaining scholarships for those who are qualified.
-Values are represented in a W.O.R.K. acronym of life lessons that are taught to players in practices and games.
+The program fields teams at each grade for boys and girls in grades 4–12.
+Athletes are regularly evaluated and given feedback on areas for development and how to use their strengths.
+Oregon Basketball Club uses the game of basketball as an analog to life to discuss life events and share life lessons, represented in a W.O.R.K. acronym of values shared with players.
+The coaching staff uses their network of coaching contacts at all levels to advocate for and promote athletes with the goal of obtaining scholarships for those who are qualified.
+The program states a belief that these values will grow players’ love for the game so they may pursue a relationship with basketball after playing as a coach, referee, or knowledgeable fan.

-Shawn grew up in Raeford, NC, attended Hoke County High School, and then Chipola Junior College, where he earned honorable mention All-American and helped lead the team to a state title before transferring to the University of New Orleans.
-In 2006 he began his professional career in Mexico, where he won MVP, and later played professionally in Argentina, Venezuela, Lebanon, and Japan, leading his team in Japan to a championship in 2013.
+Coach Shawn Malloy grew up in Raeford, North Carolina, attended Hoke County High School, and then Chipola Junior College, where he earned honorable mention All-American and helped lead the team to a state title before transferring to the University of New Orleans.
+In 2006 he began his professional career in Mexico, where he won MVP, and later played professionally in Argentina, Venezuela, and Lebanon before finishing his career in 2013 in Japan, where he helped lead his team to a championship.
 After retiring in 2014, Shawn began coaching youth and high school basketball while working for Nike.

-JS Nash was a three-time all-state selection in California and scored over 2,000 points at Rancho Verde High School, including 936 points in a single season.
+Coach JS Nash was a three-time all-state selection in California and scored over 2,000 points at Rancho Verde High School, including 936 points in a single season.
 He was Riverside County player of the year, first team all CIF, and a two-time Sunbelt League MVP.
-JS played at Oregon State University from 2001–2005, earning the Lew Beck Award for top newcomer, the Paul Valenti Award for greatest desire and determination, and the Ed Lewis Award for leadership.
-In 2005 he began his professional career in Estonia and later played in Belgium and Holland, where he was a multiple All League selection, All Star, Player of the Year, and Team Captain.
-For the last eight years, JS has coached and trained many local athletes who are now playing college basketball from JUCO to Division 1 levels, and he is the Director of Basketball Operations and Head Boys Basketball Coach at Life Christian School.
+At Oregon State University from 2001–2005, he earned the Lew Beck Award for top newcomer, the Paul Valenti Award for greatest desire and determination, and the Ed Lewis Award for leadership.
+In 2005, JS began his professional career in Estonia and then played in Belgium and Holland, where he was a multiple All League selection, All Star, Player of the Year, and Team Captain.
+For the last eight years, JS has coached and trained many local athletes who are now playing college basketball from JUCO to Division 1 levels, and he serves as Director of Basketball Operations and Head Boys Basketball Coach at Life Christian School.

-Donald Wilson was a two-time first-team All-Los Angeles player at Dorsey High School, scoring over 2,000 points while making the honor roll as student body president.
-He played at the University of Portland, finishing 12th in career scoring, in the top ten in free throws made and steals, and was featured on SportsCenter for an overtime tip-in at the buzzer against Saint Mary’s.
+Coach Donald Wilson was a two-time first-team All-Los Angeles player at Dorsey High School, scored over 2,000 points, and made the honor roll as student body president.
+He played at the University of Portland, where he finished 12th in career scoring, ranked in the top ten in free throws made and steals, and was featured on SportsCenter for an overtime tip-in at the buzzer against Saint Mary’s.
 Donald played professionally from 2006 to 2012 in top leagues in Spain, Holland, and Hungary, and he began his coaching career with the Centennial Basketball Program in Washington.

 • Ages: 9–18 years old

-The program’s leadership team includes Coach Shawn Malloy, JS Nash, and Coach Donald Wilson.
-OBC fields teams at each grade for boys and girls in grades 4–12.
-OBC athletes are regularly evaluated and given feedback on areas for development and how to use their strengths.
-The program uses the game of basketball for crucible moments and as an analog to life, with time taken to discuss life events and share life lessons.
-The coaching staff use their network of coaching contacts at all levels to advocate for and promote athletes with the goal of obtaining scholarships for those who are qualified.
-Values are represented in a W.O.R.K. acronym of life lessons that are taught to players in practices and games.
+The program fields teams at each grade for boys and girls in grades 4–12.
+Athletes are regularly evaluated and given feedback on areas for development and how to use their strengths.
+Oregon Basketball Club uses the game of basketball as an analog to life to discuss life events and share life lessons, represented in a W.O.R.K. acronym of values shared with players.
+The coaching staff uses their network of coaching contacts at all levels to advocate for and promote athletes with the goal of obtaining scholarships for those who are qualified.
+The program states a belief that these values will grow players’ love for the game so they may pursue a relationship with basketball after playing as a coach, referee, or knowledgeable fan.

-Shawn grew up in Raeford, NC, attended Hoke County High School, and then Chipola Junior College, where he earned honorable mention All-American and helped lead the team to a state title before transferring to the University of New Orleans.
-In 2006 he began his professional career in Mexico, where he won MVP, and later played professionally in Argentina, Venezuela, Lebanon, and Japan, leading his team in Japan to a championship in 2013.
+Coach Shawn Malloy grew up in Raeford, North Carolina, attended Hoke County High School, and then Chipola Junior College, where he earned honorable mention All-American and helped lead the team to a state title before transferring to the University of New Orleans.
+In 2006 he began his professional career in Mexico, where he won MVP, and later played professionally in Argentina, Venezuela, and Lebanon before finishing his career in 2013 in Japan, where he helped lead his team to a championship.
 After retiring in 2014, Shawn began coaching youth and high school basketball while working for Nike.

-JS Nash was a three-time all-state selection in California and scored over 2,000 points at Rancho Verde High School, including 936 points in a single season.
+Coach JS Nash was a three-time all-state selection in California and scored over 2,000 points at Rancho Verde High School, including 936 points in a single season.
 He was Riverside County player of the year, first team all CIF, and a two-time Sunbelt League MVP.
-JS played at Oregon State University from 2001–2005, earning the Lew Beck Award for top newcomer, the Paul Valenti Award for greatest desire and determination, and the Ed Lewis Award for leadership.
-In 2005 he began his professional career in Estonia and later played in Belgium and Holland, where he was a multiple All League selection, All Star, Player of the Year, and Team Captain.
-For the last eight years, JS has coached and trained many local athletes who are now playing college basketball from JUCO to Division 1 levels, and he is the Director of Basketball Operations and Head Boys Basketball Coach at Life Christian School.
+At Oregon State University from 2001–2005, he earned the Lew Beck Award for top newcomer, the Paul Valenti Award for greatest desire and determination, and the Ed Lewis Award for leadership.
+In 2005, JS began his professional career in Estonia and then played in Belgium and Holland, where he was a multiple All League selection, All Star, Player of the Year, and Team Captain.
+For the last eight years, JS has coached and trained many local athletes who are now playing college basketball from JUCO to Division 1 levels, and he serves as Director of Basketball Operations and Head Boys Basketball Coach at Life Christian School.

-Donald Wilson was a two-time first-team All-Los Angeles player at Dorsey High School, scoring over 2,000 points while making the honor roll as student body president.
-He played at the University of Portland, finishing 12th in career scoring, in the top ten in free throws made and steals, and was featured on SportsCenter for an overtime tip-in at the buzzer against Saint Mary’s.
+Coach Donald Wilson was a two-time first-team All-Los Angeles player at Dorsey High School, scored over 2,000 points, and made the honor roll as student body president.
+He played at the University of Portland, where he finished 12th in career scoring, ranked in the top ten in free throws made and steals, and was featured on SportsCenter for an overtime tip-in at the buzzer against Saint Mary’s.
 Donald played professionally from 2006 to 2012 in top leagues in Spain, Holland, and Hungary, and he began his coaching career with the Centennial Basketball Program in Washington.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.